GLOBAL MARKETS-Stocks, dollar slide as U.S. impasse frays nerves

 The dollar fell, hovering near an eight-month low against a basket of major trading currencies, and crude oil prices slipped as the government shutdown and looming fight over the debt ceiling clouded the economic outlook.

-MSCI's all-country world stock index, which tracks equity performance in 45 countries, was down 0.49 percent.
+MSCI's all-country world index, which tracks stock performance in 45 countries, was down 0.67 percent.

 European stocks drifted lower in thin trading as the U.S. budget impasse dragged on, pushing the FTSEurofirst 300 index of top regional shares down 0.21 percent to 1,241.09, its lowest close in four weeks.

-The benchmark S&P 500 has fallen for two weeks and is down nearly 3 percent from its all-time closing high of 1,725.52, reached on Sept.
-18, over concerns about the budget impasse's impact on the economy.
+The benchmark S&P 500 has fallen for two weeks and is down nearly 3 percent from its all-time closing high of 1,725.52 reached on Sept.
+18.

-The financial and energy sectors were among the worst performers, down 0.9 percent and 0.5 percent, respectively.
+Consumer discretionary and the financial sectors were among the worst performers, down 1.40 percent and 1.20 percent, respectively.

 Investors flocked to perceived safe havens like the yen and Swiss franc, driving the dollar to it weakest since mid-August against the Japanese currency.

-Brent subsequently pared some losses, but was still off 21 cents at $109.25 a barrel.
+Brent pared losses to settle 22 cents higher at $109.68 a barrel.
 The benchmark ended higher last week, snapping a three-week losing run.

 Low-risk euro zone bonds pushed higher, with safe-haven German Bunds outpaced the rest of the euro zone market.
 Bund futures rose 35 ticks to settle at 140.31.